 Department Heads, the Clerk-Treasurer and the Town Manager are responsible for establishing a reasonable dress code appropriate to the jobs performed.
 If a Department Head, the Clerk-Treasurer, or the Town Manager feels that an employee's personal appearance is inappropriate, the employee may be asked to leave the workplace until they are properly dressed or groomed.
-Under such circumstance, nonexempt employees may not be compensated for the time away from work.
+Under such circumstances, nonexempt employees may not be compensated for the time away from work.
 Employees should consult their Department Head, the Clerk-Treasurer, or the Town Manager if they have questions as to what constitutes appropriate appearance.
-When necessary, a reasonable accommodation may be made to a person with a disability.
+When necessary, reasonable accommodation may be made for a person with a disability or for a sincerely held religious belief, as required by law.
 Nothing in this policy shall be interpreted to prohibit or otherwise restrict concerted activities by employees that are protected by law.